sai-synapse-labs/filetao-main/README.md

 ### Running the API

-Running an API node at `neurons.api.py` allows you to create an entry node into the FileTao network for storing data.
+Running an API node at `neurons.api.py` allows you to create an entry node into the TensorStorage's network for storing data.
 This can be connected to a back-end service, or used similarly to an IPFS node as an entrypoint for public use.

 It is important to run an API to improve decentralization of the network and allow for a greater surface area of queryable nodes for end users.